If you missed Part I, wherein I explain that I’m going to be teaching at Imperial College London, you can read about it here.

 For our first session, I gave an introduction on the concept of ‘Medical Humanities,’ and invited Year 6 medical student (this is a class of Year 4 medical students) Matt Rinaldi, aka Ananagram, to perform some of his wonderful medically-themed poems, including ‘Hatstand,’ one of my favourites.
-We looked at some of Sontag’s ‘Illness as Metaphor,’ considered extracts from The Natural Death Handbook (which I’d recommend to anyone – it’s marvellous,) and also explored some of Granta’s ‘Medicine’ edition.
+We looked at some of Sontag’s ‘Illness as Metaphor,’ considered extracts from The Natural Death Handbook and also explored some of Granta’s ‘Medicine’ edition.
 These pieces allowed us to think of literature and medicine in the form of poetry – both on the page (Natural Death Handbook) and on the stage (Matt,) creative non-fiction (Granta’s ‘The Perfect Code’,) and literary criticism (Sontag).

-The second Medical Humanities session was an absolute treat: my good friend Dr Richard Barnett offered his expertise as Wellcome Trust Engagement Fellow and Historian of Medicine, and took the class on a guided walk of John Snow’s cholera-ridden Soho: we spent about two hours tromping the paths in present-day Soho where Dr Snow himself traced the 1854 cholera epidemic.
-After a wonderful tour, we decamped to the John Snow pub for a pint, and the following morning the students threw themselves into a debate about a ‘modern day’ example of needing a ‘John Snow’ – during the 2010 cholera epidemic in Haiti, the details of which we read about at this wonderful website on John Snow from UCLA.
+The second Medical Humanities session took the class on a guided walk of John Snow’s cholera-ridden Soho: we spent about two hours tromping the paths in present-day Soho where Dr Snow himself traced the 1854 cholera epidemic.
+After the tour, we decamped to the John Snow pub for a pint, and the following morning the students threw themselves into a debate about a ‘modern day’ example of needing a ‘John Snow’ – during the 2010 cholera epidemic in Haiti, the details of which we read about at this wonderful website on John Snow from UCLA.

 The third Humanities in Global Health session focused on ‘Tuberculosis in the arts’.
 We began with a series of case studies: Opera – La Boheme and La Traviata, and the modern musical Moulin Rouge!
 We looked at the death of Mimi in La Boheme, the death of Violetta in La Traviata, and the death of Satine in Moulin Rouge! (from a film clip).
 We thought about Sontag’s TB cliches / stereotypes in light of the examples.